Today I have an example of what I pulled off last week with some leftovers, along with this homemade biscuits recipe — these were so delicious!

 - 3/4 teaspoon cream of tartar

 - 3/4 teaspoon sea salt

 - 3/4 cup shortening (I use this shortening) (***Next time I'm going to try cutting this to 1/2 cup shortening and adding in 1/4-1/2 cup pea-sized hunks of cold, maybe even frozen, pastured butter.
 I want to see if this will add a nice buttery flavor as it melts while baking.)

 - 1 cup milk — maybe a little more so the dough isn't dry (See below for buttermilk variation and other variations too)

-I used my Bosch to stir together the first 7 ingredients, then add the milk.
+Stir together the first 6 ingredients by hand (they're better that way), then add the milk.
 Stir just until dough clings together, if you over knead they won't be good.
-If it feels too dry, add more milk.
-Then let it mix up another minute or so.
-(You could also do this with a wooden spoon.)
+If it feels too dry, add a bit more milk.
 Now you can either roll them out onto a floured counter and cut them into circles, or if you want the easy way, like I do, then grab some, roll a ball in your hand, and flatten onto a buttered cookie sheet (not Teflon).
 Don't make them too thin or they'll get hard when they bake.
 I make a ball a little smaller than a tennis ball and then flatten only a little, this way they come out thick and fluffy!

 Bake at 375* for 12-15 minutes or until golden brown.

 My Better Homes & Garden's cookbook had some variations to try for this homemade biscuits recipe:

 –For buttermilk biscuits (I think I'll try this next time) add 1/2 teaspoon baking soda and substitute 1 1/4 cups buttermilk for the milk.
 (Here's how to make buttermilk.)

 –For cornmeal biscuits replace 3/4 cup cornmeal flour for some of the other flour.